adamnicholson/slides/rancher/PITCHME.md

 In their (docker.com) own words:

-> Developers use Docker to eliminate “works on my machine” problems
+> Developers use Docker to
 > ...
 > eliminate “works on my machine” problem
 > ...
 > manage apps side-by-side in isolated containers
 > ...
-> build agile software delivery pipelines to ship new features faster, more securely and with confidence
+> build delivery pipelines to ship features faster, more securely and with confidence

 ---